webdnix/wdtypes/readme.md

 **You can enable some of our included components to extend your WordPress site even further:**
 * Templates – Use our template engine to create templates that can be handed off to clients for care-free management
-* Shortcode - Use shortcode create for any meta, taxonomies and custom post data.
+* Shortcode - Use shortcode create for any meta, taxonomies, and custom post data.

 **WHY CHOOSE CUSTOM POST TYPES PLUGIN**
 “WD Post Types” is free and will save you time, and therefore money!
 You can create post types, taxonomies, custom field templates, and shortcodes easily in 5 minutes.
 This plugin is written using only functions included in the WordPress core, so it does not reduce the performance of your website and does not cause compatibility problems.
-You can use the “WD Post Types” plugin with any theme builder, with any theme and with any plugin.
+You can use the “WD Post Types” plugin with any theme builder, with any theme, and with any plugin.
 It’s perfect!